 - System integration and testing

 - Implementation, delivery, and cut-over

-The ultimate aim of all these phases is to comprehend the company standards, business practices, client requirements, specific IT system environments, and the approach to be followed.
+These phases are aimed at helping Cybage comprehend the company standards, business practices, client requirements, specific IT system environments, and the approach to be followed.
 The offshore team definitely experiences this comprehension as a learning curve.

 We take into account the client-specific requirements and customize the operational methodology accordingly.

-Simultaneously, we collaborate with the client to uplift the business process and efficiency.
+Simultaneously, we collaborate with the client to improve the business processes and efficiency.
 For this, we utilize our past operational experience to recommend the best practices.

 Product Development Life Cycle Practices: We have a thorough understanding of the challenges encountered during software development in various technologies and the established processes and practices required to attain success.
 To choose the optimum process for projects, we consider points such as type, scope, complexity, technology, and timeline.
 During a typical software development life cycle, we adhere to the following practices:

 - Vision statement